bywebberen/DADSON-PRUSA-i3/README.md

 Thanks, Enjoy!
 http://www.paypal.me/bywebberen

+Update 22.11.2023 - Added in an extruder assembly for the X1C bambulab hotend clone or real (remember this heater is running 24 volt)

 Update 10.09.2020 — The Clip-on piece was actually uploaded...!
 Find it in X-axis folder named: "Homing_Block_sensorless homing.stl"

 Update 29.08.2020 — There is a new motor piece for the X-axis part, if you haven't already printed it?